quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## datagram_data_moved {#quic-datagramdatamoved}
-Importance: Base

 The `datagram_data_moved` event is used to indicate when QUIC Datagram Frame data (see {{!RFC9221}}) moves between the different layers.
 This helps make clear the flow of data, how long data remains in various buffers, and the overheads introduced by individual layers.
+The event has Base importance level;
+see {{Section 9.2 of QLOG-MAIN}}.

 For example, passing from the application protocol (e.g., WebTransport) to QUIC Datagram Frame buffers and vice versa.
 Similarly, when data moves from the